brodsa/mgv-vorau/README.md

 1. On Git
     - Go to the repository you want to clone, e.g. https://github.com/brodsa/mgv-vorau
-    - You see the content of the reposiory, i.e. all the files are listed.
-On the right side at the top of the list, find the Code dropdown button and click on it.
+    - You see the content of the repository, i.e. all the files are listed.
+On the right side at the top of the list, find the Code drop down button and click on it.
     - Copy the repository HTTPS link to the clipboard.
-2. In the terminal (Note: git must be pre-installed)
+2. In the terminal (Note: git must be preinstalled)
     - Open the terminal and navigate, where you want to clone the repository.
     - Type `git clone` and insert the content from the clipboard, leading to the command `git clone https://github.com/brodsa/mgv-vorau.git`.
     - Once the project is cloned, you can start using the repository locally.